dribnet/perceptionengines/README.md

 ![graph_apis_best_960](https://user-images.githubusercontent.com/945979/70126830-aa10cd00-16de-11ea-93c6-efb38fb86791.jpg)

-The google vision results seem to have nothing to do with birdhouses, just labels for things like "illustration" and "clip art".
+The google vision results seem to have nothing to do with birdhouses, just labels for things like `illustration` and `clip art`.
 The amazon rekognition results are also not showing an exact match for `birdhouse`, though reading the tea leaves we do see there are top5 results for `building` and the more specific label `bird feeder` - both of which seem like neighboring concepts.

 [stay tuned for more?]